nelsonfigueroa/nelson.cloud/content/posts/2025-01-07-no-incentive-for-hackathons.md

 Maybe it's just me that can't get motivated or excited about a company hackathon.

-I can summarize company hackathons like this: you come up with a million dollar idea for your employer and (maybe) get $100 in return.
+I can summarize company hackathons like this: you come up with a million-dollar idea for your employer and (maybe) get $100 in return.